Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: Formalism

-This can obviously increase the number of qubits quite rapidly as there are 2 possible helicities, 3 possible colors and 6 possible flavors for each $n^+, \boldsymbol{n}_\perp$ so this scales exponentially large as $n^+, \boldsymbol{n}_\perp$ increase.
+This can obviously increase the number of qubits quite rapidly as there are 2 possible helicities, 3 possible colors and 6 possible flavors for each $n^+, \boldsymbol{n}_\perp$ so this grows quickly as $n^+, \boldsymbol{n}_\perp$ increase.
 There are a few ways to decrease the number of qubits that must be used to represent this system.
 First, we use the Tamm-Dancoff cutoff which looks only at the $\ket{q \Bar{q}}$ or $\ket{q \Bar{q} g}$ sectors (for the purposes of this paper, we only look at the $\ket{q \Bar{q}}$ sector).
 With this cutoff, we are essentially looking at mesonic bound states such as the pion.
 Additionally, we disregard the helicity, color and flavor and only keep the quantum numbers $n^+$ and $\boldsymbol{n}_\perp$.
+In order to reduce resources, we utilize a binary encoding, where each of the $N$ possible fock states is written in binary form.